12 ways to make your Figma components more delightful to use

 "Utility gets at the value of something.
 Do[es] this product or feature help me do something?"
 (Thornton)

 Utility can vary depending on the audience.
 Something that has high utility for designers may not for developers, and vice versa.
-For the purposes of this post, I'm prioritizing qualities that are first useful for designers who use components, but engineers also benefit from these as well.
-A useful component should help designers get in that flow state:
+For the purposes of this post, I'm prioritizing qualities that are optimized for designers who use components to build both static mockups and prototypes.
+Second to that would be engineers who consume those designers’ local files.

 <h3 id="quality-5">Quality 5: The component makes building mockups and prototypes fast, and easy.</h3>

-A useful Figma component lets a designer work as quickly as she likes.
-It doesn't dog her down, or get in her way.
+A useful Figma component lets a designer work as quickly as she likes, and ideally in the way that she likes to work.
+It doesn't slow her down, or get in her way.
 This quality isn't as tangible as the rest of the qualities because it's dependent on the other qualities being achieved.
 Consider auditing your components and ask folks who use them "which components are easiest to work with?" or "which components are a drag to use?"
 The data about detachment activity from your library analytics might be another way to gather clues, especially for components with nested instances, or one's with lots of properties.

 Also think about the kinds of mockups and prototypes designers are building.
 If the component is part of a library that's meant to match the code components (the ones that actually make it into production), it's suited for high fidelity mocks and prototypes.
 Those components probably ought to have things like baked-in interactive states to, again, save designers time.
 But hi-fi mockups and prototypes aren't all there is!
 Perhaps you and your team also have a wireframing kit meant for mid or low fidelity ideation.
 Those components might not need all the same properties or options for modification as the production-ready ones to be useful.